elicia4/linux_notes/tools/docker/docker-essentials/04-running-containers.md

 So... you are back to the prompt.
 Containers automatically exit if they have nothing to do.
-Some containers start running some job whenever they start, but it's not the case with ubuntu.
+Some containers start running some job whenever they start, but it's not the case with Ubuntu.
 Try running:

 	docker run nginx